aicip/GCNMF-s2k/README.md

 MATLAB R2015a

 ###Datasets###
+(Temporay unavailable.
+Will be available soon after getting the required permissions.
+Sorry for the inconvenience!)

 We design two different experiments for evaluating our proposed algorithm.
 The first experiment is disaggregation of the whole home energy to the energy consumption